briankoser/sfc-listeners-guide/episodes/0025-top-5-sam-and-frodo-messianic-moments.md

 Naming competition for the alien

 Matt said the newspaper seller and boy reading comics in {% work "Watchmen" %} are named Bernard.
-Ben wants all the listeners to write in and say Matt is wrong. <q class="archivist inline">Actually Matt is right</q>
+Ben wants all the listeners to write in and say Matt is wrong. {% arc %}Actually Matt is right{% endarc %}

 SFC is doing another readalong